Holonomy and (stated) skein algebras in combinatorial quantization: Introduction

 Finally, in section \ref{sectionVacuum} we explain that the stacking representation of $\Sigma_{g,0}^{\mathrm{o}} \times [0,1]$ on $\Sigma_{0,g}^{\mathrm{o}} \times [0,1]$ corresponds through holonomy to the vacuum representation of $\mathcal{L}_{g,0}(H)$ on $\mathcal{L}_{0,g}(H)$ (Theorem \ref{theoremRepVacuum}).
 As a result, when $H = U_{q^2}(\mathfrak{sl}_2)$, the representation of the (usual) skein algebra $\mathcal{S}_q(\Sigma_{g,0})$ obtained via the Wilson loop map and the representation of $\mathcal{L}_{g,0}^{\mathrm{inv}}\big( U_{q^2}(\mathfrak{sl}_2) \big)$ on $\mathcal{L}_{0,g}^{\mathrm{inv}}\big( U_{q^2}(\mathfrak{sl}_2) \big)$ is equivalent to the obvious representation of $\mathcal{S}_q(\Sigma_{g,0})$ on $\mathcal{S}_q(\Sigma_{0,g+1})$ defined by stacking (Corollary \ref{corollaireRepSkein}).
 When $q$ is a root of unity $\epsilon$, we obtain more interesting (and finite dimensional) representations thanks to the use of the restricted quantum group $\overline{U}_{\! \epsilon^2}(\mathfrak{sl}_2)$, as discussed in section \ref{sectionRepSkeinAlg}.
 If one wants to study explicitly these representations of skein algebras at roots of unity in higher genus (here we only describe explicitly the case of the torus $g=1$), one problem is to describe $\mathcal{L}^{\mathrm{inv}}_{0,g}\big( \overline{U}_{\! \epsilon^2}(\mathfrak{sl}_2) \big)$, which for $g>1$ is complicated both as a vector space and as an algebra.
 We hope that the generalized Wilson loops defined in this paper may help to understand this space (for instance to find an interesting set of generators or even better a basis in which the multiplication has a suitable form).

-\begin{remark} During the preparation of this manuscript, Theorem \ref{thIsoSkeinLgn} and Theorem \ref{theoremRepVacuum} were proved independently in \cite{GJS} (see Remark 2.21 and Theorem 6.4 of that paper, respectively, for the corresponding statements).
+\begin{remark} During the preparation of this manuscript, similar results as in Theorem \ref{thIsoSkeinLgn} and Theorem \ref{theoremRepVacuum} were proved independently in \cite{GJS} (see Remark 2.21 and Theorem 6.4 of that paper, respectively, for the corresponding statements).
 That work used the framework of factorization homology \cite{BZBJ} and its relationship to skein theory established in \cite{cooke, cooke2}, and so our proofs are very different. \end{remark}

-\textbf{Acknowledgments.} ~ The author is partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2121 ``Quantum Universe''- QT.2.
+\textbf{Acknowledgments.} ~ The author is partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2121 ``Quantum Universe'' - 390833306.
 A significant part of this work was done when I was a PhD student at the University of Montpellier; I thank my past advisors, S. Baseilhac and P. Roche, for their useful remarks.